ToolActToolAct

 Does the countdown keep running if I switch tabs?

-Will the alarm fire while the tab is in the background?
+Will the alarm sound if the tab is in the background?